 - Revolving Loan Fund, Job Creation Loan Fund, Matching Grant Fund

-- Have operations in Connecticut or planning to relocate operations to Connecticut
+Second, they have operations in Connecticut.
+Or currently planning to relocate operations to Connecticut.

-- Have been registered to conduct business for not less than 12 months
+Third, they recently registered to conduct business for not less than 12 months.

 Terms and Conditions

-- Up to 4% interest and maximum 10-year term
+4. Up to 4% interest and a maximum 10-year term